Neradoc/Circuitpython_Keyboard_Layouts/README-MACROPAD.md

 ## The Hotkeys Project

-For [the popular hotkeys project](https://learn.adafruit.com/macropad-hotkeys), not only will you have to update `code.py` with the change above, you also have to change the macros to use the keycodes setup in the macropad module instead of the `adafruit_hid` default keycode module.
+For [the popular hotkeys project](https://learn.adafruit.com/macropad-hotkeys), you will have to update **code.py** with the change above, making sure you replace the existing `macropad = MacroPad()` line, and not add one.

+You also have to change the macros to use the keycodes setup in the macropad module instead of the `adafruit_hid` default keycode module.
 The `adafruit_macropad.keycodes` is a module-level variable that is setup with the value defined in the MacroPad class.
-When it's imported in the macros files it shares that value with the one defined in `code.py`.
+When it's imported in the macros files it shares that value with the one defined in **code.py**.

-Replace:
+Replace in every macro file:
 ```py
 from adafruit_hid.keycode import Keycode
 ```